photo by Lina Kraftsoff

 Do you hate talking about the past?
 Even if you did have a tough childhood, if you find talking about your past overly upsetting?
 Then IPT might be a better fit, with its focus on the present day.

 Want to work with an interpersonal therapist or DIT therapist?
-We offer highly trained and friendly therapists in central London offices or over the internet.
+Harley Therapy connects you with highly trained and friendly therapists from its central London clinics or online.
 Or use our booking platform to find affordable interpersonal therapy and DIT across the UK.